Up To £10 Million Finance Available for UK Amazon Sellers

 - State funded primary and secondary schools

 And that’s it.
-As long as you meet these requirements you can apply for the loan.
+As long as you meet these requirements you can apply for the loan and use it as an Amazon Loan for your business.
 And surprisingly even if you’re received a government loan from any of the previous schemes, you can still apply for this on top.

 A business can receive up to £10 million through the Recovery Loan Scheme, though the amount depends on the type of finance being offered, with 4 different options:

 - Term loans

 - Invoice finance